Edition for Web Developers — Last Updated 23 October 2025

 The directionality of an attribute of an HTML element, which is used when the text of that attribute is to be included in the rendering in some manner, is determined as per the first appropriate set of steps from the following list:

-attribute is in the auto
+dir attribute is in the Auto

 stateFind the first character (in logical order) of the attribute's value that is of bidirectional character type L, AL, or R. [BIDI]